⬅ Home

 What is a Conveyance Deed?

-Do I need to execute a conveyance deed/register my house before applying for an NOC for its transfer?
+Do I need to register my house before applying for NOC for transfer?

 How do I execute a Conveyance Deed?